Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Call centre, contact centre, customer service hub, customer support centre.
 Whatever you want to call it, a call centre refers to a dedicated office of company representatives set up to handle high volumes of phone calls to or from customers or potential customers.

-Call centres can be organized to serve a number of business purposes whether virtual or physical.
+Call centres can be organised to serve several business purposes, whether virtual or physical.
 These can include inbound and outbound calls for sales and marketing, lead generation, customer service, IT support, and more.

 Try to think back to the last time you reached out to a customer support team for help.
 Did you make a phone call?
 Did you send an email?
 Or perhaps you sent a message on social media and had a friendly conversation with a chatbot?

 Nowadays, most customer support agents and advisors communicate with customers via a range of communication channels, not just through incoming calls.
-Most businesses give customers the opportunity to reach out through email, social media, webchat, and more.
+Most businesses allow customers to reach out through email, social media, webchat, and more.

 For this reason, the term “contact centre” has become more commonplace than “call centre” in today’s digital landscape.
-However, phone-based customer support remains one of the most popular support channels.
+However, phone-based customer support remains one of the most popular support channels, making call centre agent training more important than ever for providing an excellent service.

 In fact, a study by Usabilla found that 55% of customers prefer speaking to a human agent on the phone over other contact channels.
 What’s more, 40% of customers prefer talking to a real person over the phone when it comes to more complicated interactions like payment disputes.